 Abra ride across the creek

 Being divided by the creek, there was a need for transportation between the two.
 Abras were a part of the daily lives of Dubai from day one.
 Interestingly, these traditional wooden boats are still operating in old Dubai.
-Even though it was preserved as a tourist attraction, it is one of the most used options to move between Deira and Bur Dubai by the common folks.
+Even though it was preserved as a tourist attraction, it is one of the common folks’ most used options to move between Deira and Bur Dubai.

 This is something you should never miss when you are exploring old Dubai.
 The ride only costs one dirham, and the sights are worth so much more than that.
 There are half a dozen abra stations in Deira and Bur Dubai.